nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

       * Expected: First contact is deleted from the list.
 Details of the deleted contact shown in the status message.
 Timestamp in the status bar is updated.

    * Test case: `delete 0`
       * Expected: No client contact is deleted.
 Error details shown in the status message.
-Status bar remains the same.
+Status bar remains the sameass

    * Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)
       * Expected: Similar to previous.